SahilChoudhary22/pdf2csv-converter/README.md

 ## Features
 - Converts PDF to CSV, JPG and TXT
-- Compatible with python 3, tried only on Windows
+- Compatible with python 3
 - Super Small in size (the .py files only)
 - Supports one page at a time
-- Easy to use, seperate file for inputting file name according to the user's requirement

-## Update
+## *Updates*
 - Added CLI and config.ini
+- Now outputs with the same filename as the source (but in csv format ofcourse)
+- added pathlib library, so it'll probably work in all operating systems

 # PDF2CSV - Converter